antonio-paulino/sshclient/README.md

 This is a Flutter application designed to create and manage SSH clients.
 An SSH client in this context is an object that executes commands.

+## Development Notice

+This repository is no longer being actively developed here.
+Development has moved to another repository.
+We will not continue to develop this project in this repository.
+For the latest development, please visit the new repository at [sshclient-kotlin](https://github.com/antonio-paulino/sshclient-kotlin).

 ## Features

 - Create a new SSH client with username, password, host, port and command.